Herzlich willkommen! Wir haben erkannt, dass Sie ggf. eine andere Sprache benötigen.

 Effects of conflict conversations

-There are many reasons for this because wherever people work together, there can also be misunderstandings, differing expectations and mistakes that trigger a conflict between two or more people.
-Since this disturbs the team structure and cooperation, a conflict should not be accepted silently.
-Often, an attempt is made to avoid further inflaming the conflict by remaining silent and to preserve harmony, instead of simply having conflict conversations.
-Unfortunately, avoiding the necessary confrontation with the situation that has occurred or different opinions, leads in the long run to a loss of trust and solidarity and thus to hardened fronts or an even greater conflict.
+There are many reasons for this, because wherever people work together, misunderstandings, differing expectations and mistakes can occur that trigger a conflict between two or more people.
+As this disrupts the team structure and co-operation, a conflict should not be silently accepted.
+People often try to avoid escalating the conflict by remaining silent and preserving harmony instead of simply holding conflict discussions.
+Unfortunately, avoiding the necessary confrontation with the situation that has arisen or differing opinions leads to a loss of trust and solidarity in the long term and therefore to hardened fronts or an even greater conflict.

-The drama of conflict in a team is most evident in the business consequences and personal impact on people.
-According to one study, at the time of the survey, a full 25% of the people surveyed were in conflict at work.
-As effects, the interviewed persons describe above all:
+The drama of a conflict in a team is particularly evident in the economic consequences and personal impact on people.
+According toone study, as many as 25% of the people surveyed were experiencing conflict at work at the time of the survey.
+The main effects described by the respondents were

 • Fear of going to work,